EliasenJason/note-taker/README.md

 # note-taker

-This is my first project using vanilla javascript.
+This is my first project using javascript.